Gulf Islands National Park Reserve: Saturna Island

 Approximately half of the island is in the Gulf Islands National Park Reserve (GINPR) that was formed in 2003 from a gift of ecologically sensitive land by Ulla Ressner and John Fry, existing provincial parks, an Ecological Reserve, and other Crown land.
 There is also a large First Nations reserve on the island.
 The island has a permanent population of around 350, although that number increases significantly during the busy summer season.

 The national park covers approximately 43% of Saturna Island's land base.
 The Ressner-Fry and other GINPR property on Mount Fisher are not accessible.
 The Winter Cove day use area is the most visited park area on Saturna Island.
 It surrounds a cove with a sheltered moorage area and a dinghy dock.
 On land the day use area includes a picnic area and a trail through a variety of landscapes such as forested uplands, open meadows, salt marshes, shell midden, and sandstone beaches, to a viewpoint at Boat Pass.
 The Narvaez Bay park area includes several connected hiking trails, along the coastline and through the forest to the Monarch Head viewpoint which overlooks Boundary Pass and the American San Juan Islands.
 The Narvaez Bay campground is the only campground within the island's park boundaries and is accessible by kayak, or from an off-shore anchoring area or by walking in from a parking lot.
 At the end of the northern peninsula is a small park area with a sandstone beach that surrounds the East Point Light Station and Fog Alarm Building with the Boiling Reef just off-shore.
 The middle of the island is a large park area that covers land from the valley bottom of Lyall Creek to the plateau of Mt.
 David and Mt.
 Elsford to the north and to the plateau of Mount Warburton Pike and Brown Ridge to the south.
 The 2 km Lyall Creek trail follows a salmon-bearing creek to a seasonal waterfall, while the Mount Warburton Pike trail (at the end of Staples Road) follows the grassy ridgeline at a height of 400 metres overlooking the Taylor Point trail along the southern coast of the island and Plumper Sound, Pender Island and the San Juan Islands.
-Similarly, the height of Mount Fischer west of Mount Warburton Pike is also included within the park, though it is not accessible.
+Similarly, the height of Mount Fisher west of Mount Warburton Pike is also included within the park, though it is not accessible.
 The Taylor Point trail is a 9 km trail along coastal bluffs, from the end of Trueworthy Road, past an abandoned sandstone quarry to Taylor Point where there are the ruins of a settler's house, constructed of sandstone in 1892.